- Intro to Online Learning

 Mail Stop 129

-If you are a University of Toledo instructor and are interested in teaching an online or blended course, please call 419.530.8835 or complete one of the forms at the right.
+If you are a University of Toledo instructor and are interested in teaching an online or blended course, please contact your department chair and Lance Stoll.

 The University of Toledo definitions for DL and BL courses are as follows: